WNYB: End of local operations

 In June 2018, after more than 21 years, TCT announced it had ceased local programming and was placing its former studios on Big Tree Road in Orchard Park up for sale.
 The change came with the elimination of the FCC's Main Studio Rule earlier in the year and a decision by TCT to consolidate all programming operations at the network's headquarters in Marion, Illinois.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WNYB discontinued regular programming on its analog signal, over UHF channel 26, in early May 2009.
+WNYB ended regular programming on its analog signal, over UHF channel 26, in early May 2009.
 The station's digital signal relocated from its pre-transition UHF channel 27 to channel 26.
 The station switched to low VHF channel 5 on August 2, 2019, as part of the FCC's spectrum incentive auction.

 Translators

+Former translator

+WNYB was previously relayed on Class A station WBNF-CD (channel 15) in Buffalo; in 2023, this station switched to Spanish-language religious programming.